GoogleChrome/web.dev/content/secure/security-not-scary/index.md

 ## What is a security vulnerability?

-In software development, when an application does not work the way it is intended to work, it's calledl it "a bug".
-Sometimes a bug displays wrong information or crashes or freezes on a certain action.
+In software development, when an application does not work the way it is intended to work, it's called "a bug".
+Sometimes a bug displays wrong information or crashes on a certain action.
 A **vulnerability** (sometimes called a **security bug**) is a type of bug that could be used for abuse.

 Bugs are common in the day to day activities as a developer.
 Which means, vulnerabilities are also frequently introduced into applications.
-What's important is that you are aware of the types of common vulnerabilities in order to mitigate them as much as you can.
+What's important is that you are aware of common vulnerabilities in order to mitigate them as much as you can.
 It is just like minimizing other bugs by following common patterns and techniques.

 Most security techniques are just good programming, for example:
-- Check values entered by a user (not null, not an empty string, checking the amount of data to move into a buffer).
+- Check values entered by a user (not null, not an empty string, checking the amount of data).
 - Ensure a single user can't take up too much time.
 - Build unit tests so security bugs can't slip in by accident.